MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 ## Prerequisites

-Before you start, make sure that you have access to Microsoft 365 Defender as a Global or SEcu

-Before deploying Defender for Identity, make sure to acquire one of the following Microsoft 365 licenses:
+Before you start, make sure that you have access to Microsoft 365 Defender as a Global or Security administrator, and one of the following licenses:

 - Enterprise Mobility + Security E5 (EMS E5/A5)
 - Microsoft 365 E5 (M365 E5/A5/G5)
 - Microsoft 365 E5/A5/G5 Security

-Defender for Identity also supports standalone licenses.
+- A standalone Defender for Identity license

 Acquire your licenses directly via the [Microsoft 365 portal](https://www.microsoft.com/cloud-platform/enterprise-mobility-security-pricing) or use the Cloud Solution Partner (CSP) licensing model.

-For more information, see [Licensing and privacy](/defender-for-identity/technical-faq#licensing-and-privacy).

-## Required permissions

-To create your Defender for Identity instance, you'll need an Azure Active Directory (Azure AD) tenant with at least one Global or Security administrator.

-Each Defender for Identity instance supports  multiple Active Directory forest boundaries and Forest Functional Levels (FFL), for Windows 2003 and higher.

-You'll need Global or Security administrator access on your tenant to access the **Identity** section of the Microsoft 365 Defender **Settings** area and create the workspace.

-For more information, see [Microsoft Defender for Identity role groups](role-groups.md).
+For more information, see [Licensing and privacy](/defender-for-identity/technical-faq#licensing-and-privacy) and [Microsoft Defender for Identity role groups](role-groups.md).

 ## Start using Microsoft 365 Defender